Compare and Save With Loans Canada

 - Do advanced research.
 Remember, there are scam artists out there, so research is important.
 Make sure a lender is legitimate and listed in the B.B.B.
 (Better Business Bureau) database.

 - Consider an online lender.
-An online lender might suit your needs better than a traditional financial institution.
+An online lender might suit your needs better than a traditional financial institution in Ottawa.

 - Prepare your important documents.
 The application process will be less stressful if all relevant documentation is organized and up to date.